FMJansen/fmjansen.com/_posts/2022-02-21-accessibility-design-strategies.md

 Sometimes you’ll have to explain what accessibility is.
 Here’s my short version of it: it’s about allowing people to access something.
 You could think of permanent disabilities, like [visual impairments](https://www.a11yproject.com/posts/understanding-visual-impairment/) such as blindness, motor disorders, or problems with balance (such as [vestibular disorders](https://www.a11yproject.com/posts/understanding-vestibular-disorders/)), but that’s not all; it’s about [anyone using the web](https://alistapart.com/article/reframing-accessibility-for-the-web/).
 For example, there are also [temporary and situational impairments](https://www.microsoft.com/design/inclusive/), such as having a broken arm, spotty internet connection, or being in a very sunny location.

 #### Guidelines
 To make digital products more accessible, the World Wide Web Consortium ([W3C](https://www.w3.org/)) maintains the [Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG22/).
-If you haven’t read them yet, you could start with a [designer focussed set](https://gerireid.com/wcag-for-designers.html) (which are also a bit easier to read).
+If you haven’t read them yet, you could start with a [designer focussed set](https://gerireid.com/wcag-for-designers.html) (which is also a bit easier to read).

 These guidelines allow us to test the accessibility of a product.
 It’s often used in legislation, such as the European Accessibility Act coming up in 2025.
 That means it’s not the most simple text to read and, more importantly, it only covers the [bare minimum](https://toot.cat/@nickcolley/109709920570049524) of what you should pay attention to.
 It makes sure people can _technically_ use the product, but it doesn’t by itself make it a pleasant experience.